 › Surge arrestor

 Advantages & field of application

-DC GIS help you significantly reduce the size of HVDC transition and converter stations for on- and offshore applications.
-Compared with technically equivalent air-insulated switchgear, DC GIS require up to 95 percent less space for a typical bay layout.
+DC GIS help to significantly reduce the size of HVDC transition and converter stations for on- and offshore applications.
+Compared with techni-cally equivalent air-insulated switchgear, DC GIS require up to 95% less space for a typical bay layout

 DC GIS can be commissioned in prefabricated container modules to reduce environmental impact as well as local erection and commissioning efforts.

 DC GIS are fire resistant and do not contain flammable material.
-It is sealed for lifetime and basically underlies no ageing of insulating materials, resulting in low maintenance and low life cycle costs.
-In case of internal arcs, no fragmentation or burn-trough of the enclosure occurs, but decomposition products of SF6 are toxic.
+They are sealed for lifetime and essentially involve no ageing of insulating materials, resulting in low maintenance and low lifecycle costs.
+In the event of internal arcs, no fragmentation or burn-through of the enclosure occurs, but decomposition products of SF6 are toxic.